evgenyneu/evgenii.com/app/_posts/blog/2014-02-09-code-duplication-in-unit-tests.md

 1. After finding `verify_person` helper method, I read it.
 1. Return to test 1, and check it as "verified" in my brain.

 Now I do the same routine for test 2.
-Again, it all does not seem to be much work and happens very quickly especially after practice.
+Again, it does not seem to be much work and happens very quickly especially after practice.
 But it is not the point.
 My point is - it requires *more* physical effort.
 Which is a limited resource.
 Especially at 5pm on Monday.

 Now I want to repeat the preferred way of writing these tests: